herryao1997/AI_4_CATALYSIS/README.md

 # AI_4_CATALYSIS
 This is a project for paper writting.

-For source code checking, please switch tomaster branch!
+For source code and data, please switch tomaster branch!